-Zodwa is a playwright and poet based in Leeds, England..
+Zodwa is a playwright, filmmaker and poet based in Manchester, England..

 She started writing in 2005 with Leeds Young Authors (LYA), a community based performance poetry group.
 As a member of LYA, she represented the United Kingdom at the Brave New Voices International Youth Poetry Slam in New York City, USA in 2006.
 In addition she led poetry workshops in schools, prisons and community groups in Yorkshire and Lanchasire.